LIONS-EPFL/pntk/README.md

 sh script_extra.sh
 ```

-## For the expeirment on VAEC dataset
+## For the experiment on VAEC dataset
 Firstly, download the dataset base on the instruction in the [original repo](https://github.com/taylorwwebb/learning_representations_that_support_extrapolation).
 Then run the followng command to generate data:
 ```
 cd extra/dset_gen